The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 This definition is a relic of the past and should not exist now.
 Both healers have one combined kit that is used to heal the raid together.
 This interaction is important; many players act as though they are the only healer, or as if they aren’t supposed to heal because they are a Scholar.
 This couldn’t be further from the truth.

-It is important for you as a Scholar to understand some of the basics of your co-healer.
+It is important for you as a Scholar to understand some of the basics of your cohealer.
 It will give a lot of insight into how their kit functions.

 Both healers should be working together to maximize the overall contribution to raid DPS.
-This means using whatever has the lowest opportunity cost to benefit you and your co-healer.
-Taking a potency loss from using an Indom can result in a net gain if it prevented your co-healer from casting a GCD to heal.
+This means using whatever has the lowest opportunity cost to benefit you and your cohealer.
+Taking a potency loss from using an Indom can result in a net gain if it prevented your cohealer from casting a GCD to heal.

 If forced to do a Ruin II weaved Aetherflow heal, a Scholar loses 190 potency, a very sizable amount.
 This is 90 potency from Ruin II and 100 from losing Energy Drain.That being said, it is still better to do this if it saves an AST a GCD heal, as gaining a whole malefic is a 60 potency swing in their favor.
 (250 potency Malefic-190 Ruin II+Indom).

 Healing is all about minimizing losses.
-On Scholar, eating the 100 potency loss from Energy Drain can result in a gain for your co-healer, which in turn is a gain for overall raid DPS.
+On Scholar, eating the 100 potency loss from Energy Drain can result in a gain for your cohealer, which in turn is a gain for overall raid DPS.
 With both healers minimizing losses, the increase in raid DPS is massive.
 This results in much better kill times and more comfortable clears.

-That being said, Ruin IIs add up to a LOT of missed potency if they are done too much, so ideally you should work with your co-healer to drop unnecessary healing to minimize those losses and only heal when it is necessary.
+That being said, Ruin IIs add up to a LOT of missed potency if they are done too much, so ideally you should work with your cohealer to drop unnecessary healing to minimize those losses and only heal when it is necessary.

 AST has a lot of oGCD tools for healing that can be weaved for free whenever.
 Unlike Scholar, their filler GCD Malefic allows them a free weave after every cast.
 Conversely, WHM loses a lot of damage for their non-lily based GCD heals.
 Their Afflatus heals are superior to a SCH using AF stacks on heals, but only if they get an Afflatus Misery out of it.
 This does assume they will get the Afflatus Misery cast and won’t need the lilies for movement/weaving elsewhere.
 WHM Afflatus heals have a lengthy list of opportunity costs to consider too, that won’t be covered in the scope of this guide.